 - viper boas

 Please keep in mind that small colubrids may be able to escape through the gap between the sliding doors, so this enclosure is not recommended for young colubrids without modification.

 Our reptile habitats are made with an aluminum frame and PVC panels for the bottom, back, and sides that slide into the frame.
-The top is a heavy-duty screen, and the front viewing panel and doors are acrylic.
+The top is a heavy-duty screen, the front viewing panel is acrylic and the doors are glass.

 Shipped flat.
 Includes a mallet for easy setup.
 No additional tools are required.
 A screwdriver can be used to tighten the screws for the light hanging rods and door handles, but do not make them too tight.